faisal7806/frappe-server-side/Vagrant-box-for-frappe-framework.md

 [Desktop vagrant in action...](https://meocloud.pt/link/703a0b49-9a4f-404e-b77b-29416d77cacb/vagrantBox.png/)

 ### For Windows you have to install PuTTY or other.
-You can't enter vagrant ssh, and enter the following:
+You can't do vagrant ssh.

+The authentication information is:

 Host: 127.0.0.1